snapsinazfs/snapsinazfs/README.md

  ## Compatibility With PERL-based sanoid

+ Sanoid.net is intended to have *similar* behavior to PERL-based sanoid, though it is definitely not a 1:1 drop-in replacement for PERL sanoid, as it will require configuration migration.\
+ However, the configuration is intended to be as simple as possible, and I may provide a migration tool with at least basic capability to migrate simple configurations to the way Sanoid.net works.

- Sanoid.net is intended to have *similar* behavior to PERL-based sanoid.
-Invocations of Sanoid.net will accept most of the same arguments as PERL sanoid, and will behave largely the same, except that it ***requires*** configuration to be set in zfs.
-Sanoid.net can both check and update the required property schema for you.
+ Invocations of Sanoid.net will accept *most* of the same arguments as PERL sanoid, and will behave largely the same, except that it ***requires*** configuration to be set in zfs.
+Sanoid.net can both check and update the required property schema for you, already, in its current state.

- Sanoid.net will also have additional capabilities which are not guaranteed to be available in PERL sanoid.
+ Sanoid.net also has additional capabilities and command-line arguments which are not guaranteed to be available in PERL sanoid.
+My intention is to mostly follow standard getopt-style option naming, with flags that enable a setting being named positively (such as --take-snapshots) and flags that disable a setting being the "no-" version of the same argument (such as --no-take-snapshots), per standard conventions.

  Sanoid.net is also planned to incorporate some functionality that PERL sanoid currently delegates to other utilities, where that functionality is either included in .net or where I get the motivation to do so.